microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 ### Task 5: Send a DirectMethod

-1. In the Azure Portal, browse to the Iot Hub
+1. In the Azure Portal, browse to the Iot Hub.

 2. Under **Automatic Device Management**, select **Iot Edge**.